Places to Visit

 The Phoenicians called the Rock of Ifach the Northern Rock to distinguish it from Gibraltar (the Southern Rock) as these were the only spectacular promontories they encountered on their travels to the western shores of the Mediterranean.
 332m high, the Ifach is today a nature reserve and can be reached by a zigzag path to get a spectacular panoramic view of the entire Marina Alta (not for the faint hearted!).

-Home to The America’s Cup in 2007, 2010 and 2011 – the Yachting World’s equivalent of the Olympics - and now also the Formula 1 Grand Pix of Europe, Valencia is an up and coming city, currently featuring the largest urban complex in Europe designed specifically for learning, culture and leisure.
-The Centre for Arts and Sciences, built alongside the former bed of the River Turia is divided into four sections including L’Hemisferic and L’Oceanografic – well worth a day trip.
+Spain's third city, Valencia is home to the largest urban complex in Europe designed specifically for learning, culture and leisure - The City of Arts and Sciences.
+Built alongside the former bed of the River Turia, it is divided into four sections including L’Hemisferic and L’Oceanografic.

 Vineyards of the Jalon Valley